Yuri-Lima/Yuri-Lima/README.md

 > ### https://www.yurilima.com.br/

 > ### My first project:
-1. **Personal Painel Blog**:
+1. **Personal Board Blog**:
-  I am building an aplication to show post from hashtag.
-For while this is only a simple example, because my real intentions is create a new blog with totaly new propuse.
+  I am building an application to show post from the hashtag.
+For while this is only a simple example, because my real intentions are creating a new blog with a totally new propose.
-  For more details about it you can take a look at on https://www.yurilima.com.br/blog.
+  For more details about it, you can take a look at https://www.yurilima.com.br/blog.
   There you can follow week by week.
 Some new features is being added.

 1. **Professional Profile**: